DevUP-Solutions/devup-solutions.github.io/_posts/2022-09-15-apimanagement-authorizations copy.markdown

 ---
 layout: post
-title: "Api Management: Policy Fragments, a powerful friend"
+title: "Api Management: Authroizations"
-description: Api Management released Policy Fragments earlier this year and i's been little talk about the. | This post explains why Policy Fragments are so great to use.
+description: Api Management released a preview of Authorizations earlier this year and i's been little talk about the. | This post explains why Authorizations is a neat way of handling authrorization for all backends protected by OAuth.
-date: 2022-09-01 08:00:00 +0200
+date: 2022-09-15 08:00:00 +0200
 categories: apimanagement tips&tricks
 tags: [API Management, Integration, Tips and Tricks]
 author: "Mattias Lögdberg"